-\paragraph{Stably Stratified VD} To test the mean-field theory prediction, we slowly increase the strength of the background stable stratification and explore the effect on the hydrodynamic VD.
+To test the mean-field theory prediction, we slowly increase the strength of the background stable stratification and explore the effect on the hydrodynamic VD.
 We increase the stratification parameter $Fr^{-1}\in\{0.04,0.21\}$ while keeping $Sh\approx1$ and $Re\approx120$ fixed by increasing $N\in \{0.2,1\}$.
 Figure \ref{fig:VD} show the diagnostics in orange and green.
 Based on the evolution of $E_U(t)$ (top panel), the VD is already only marginally unstable at $Fr^{-1}=0.04$ (solid orange) and becomes fully stable at and above $Fr^{-1}=0.21$ (solid green).
 This is also seen in the kinetic energy spectra (bottom panel, orange and green) where the low wavenumber $k<k_s$ modes remain in subequiparition with the energy at the forcing wave number, except in the marginal case (orange) where they are modestly excited.
 Note that $Fr^{-1}\geq1$ corresponds to stratification being important at and above forcing scales (as well as a range of smaller scales), while $Fr^{-1}<1$ means stratification only affects scales larger than the forcing scale, which we call weak stratification here.
 Thus, our simulations qualitatively agree well with the mean-field theory prediction: weak stable stratification easily shuts down the VD.
 We note that adding magnetic fields to these simulations (not shown) does produce a SSD and LSD (only in the shearing cases), but their addition does not change the above results.